The Wolverine Healing Stack: How To Use Peptides to Never Go To A Doctor’s Office Again

 Ipamorelin and Tesamorelin

-Where my revised “Wolverine healing stack” gets an upgrade is in the form of these two peptides.
+Where my revised “Wolverine healing stack” gets an upgrade is in the form of these two additional peptides for healing.

 Both Ipamorelin and Tesamorelin improve all aspects of tissue regeneration and healing through the increased production of human growth hormone (GH).